Description

 8. BA degree and/or equivalent experience required.

-9. Fluency in oral and written Spanish required.
+9. Fluency in oral and written Spanish preferred.

 10. Ability to work some evening and weekend hours.

-11. Completion of 40-Hour Domestic Violence Training required (provided by Sarah’s Inn).
+11. Completion of 40-Hour Domestic Violence Training required.

 Spend your gap year with Amate House!
 Develop your leadership skills, gain professional skills, and start your career in social justice with our fellowship program!